cyberninja13/SOC/README.md

 HIDS: HIDS means Host Intrusion Detection System.
 HIDS is located on each host.
 NIDS: NIDS means Network Intrusion Detection System.
 NIDS is located in the network.

+## Firewall-Deny-and-Drop

+DENY RULE: If the firewall is set to deny rule, it will block the connection and send a reset packet back to the requester.
+The requester will know that the firewall is deployed.

+DROP RULE: If the firewall is set to drop rule, it will block the connection request without notifying the requester.

 ## TCP-UDP
 TCP is a connection-oriented protocol. - UDP is a datagram oriented protocol.